johnnychen94/jill.py/README.md

 ## The symlinks

-To start Julia, you can use predefined JILL symlinks such as `julia`.
-The following rule makes sure that you're always using the latest stable release.
+To start Julia, you can use predefined JILL symlinks such as `julia`. `jill install` uses the following rule makes sure that you're always using the latest stable release.

 Stable releases:

 * `julia` points to the latest Julia release.
-* `julia-1` points to the latest 1.x Julia release.
+* `julia-1` points to the latest 1.y.z Julia release.
-* `julia-1.6` points to the latest 1.6.x Julia release.
+* `julia-1.6` points to the latest 1.6.z Julia release.

 For unstable releases such as `1.7.0-beta3`, installing it via `jill install 1.7 --unstable` or `jill install 1.7.0-beta3`  will only give you `julia-1.7`; it won't make symlinks for `julia` or